jsmoriss/jsm-force-ssl/readme.txt

 **An effective way to make sure that all HTTP URLs on your website get redirected to HTTPS.**

 The plugin defines the FORCE_SSL, FORCE_SSL_ADMIN, and FORCE_SSL_LOGIN constants, then makes sure that all front-end HTTP requests are redirected to their HTTPS equivalent.
+Also checks the WordPress 'upload_dir' URLs to make sure they are HTTPS when using HTTPS URLs.

 <blockquote>
 <p>There are no plugin settings &mdash; simply install and activate the plugin.</p>